 |Distributing cards from the stock||This is only possible when all tableau piles hold at least one card.||This is possible at any time.|

-Cards attached to the moving card directly placed on the target card can always come along, even though they are not in the correct order or of a different suit.
+Cards attached to that card can always come along, even though they are not in the correct order or of a different suit.

 At the Palace of Cards, we offer plenty of popular card games along with Spider Solitaire.
 There are more solitaire variations at the Solitaire Palace: Klondike and Easthaven!
 But we also have trick-taking games such as Pinochle, Skat, Sheepshead, and Doppelkopf.
 And last but not least, you can find the popular classics Rummy and Canasta along with Mau-Mau at our Palace of Cards.